VHF could save your life, so make sure yours is properly hooked up.

 There are essentially two types of radio, fixed mount and handheld.
 A fixed mounted set is designed to be permanently installed on the vessel.
 Fixed sets have a maximum transmit power of 25 watts, and a lower power setting, normally 1 watt, for use when the higher power is not required.
 A handheld set, which looks similar to a walkie-talkie, is completely self-contained.
 Instead of being powered from the boat's supply, it has a built in battery that is usually rechargeable.
 Because of its smaller size a handheld unit has a maximum transmit power of 3 to 5 watts and its range will be more limited than a fixed mount set.

 Another factor affecting range is the height of the antenna.
 More information on antennas see "VHF Radio Antennas".

 VHF radios operate on what is often referred to as "line of sight".
-The radio waves travel in a straight line from the transmitting station's antenna, to the receiving station's antenna.
+The radio waves travel in a straight line from the transmitting antenna, to the receiving antenna.
 Because of this if you are trying to call another boat that is around a corner, in a sheltered bay, with a headland in the way, you may not be able to reach them.
 In open water a range of 20 miles is not uncommon, and is often even greater.
 A sailboat that has the antenna mounted on the top of a tall mast may well be able to communicate over longer distances, simply because the antenna is higher.